Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Dogs are classified into seven different groups by the American Kennel Club that represent their purpose:

-• Working — These dogs are considered the blue-collar group, as they were developed to do things like pull sleds, guard flocks of livestock, and protect families.
+• Working — These dogs are considered the blue-collar group, as they were developed to pull sleds, guard flocks of livestock, and protect families.
 Many dogs in this group have been around since ancient times.

 • Terrier These dogs are usually feisty and proud.
 They were developed to hunt vermin and rodents, though many were also created for bullbaiting, an inhumane practice that has luckily fallen to the wayside in most parts of the world.

-Wire hair dog breeds can belong to any of these dog groups, as their coat type does not affect their ability to perform any given task.
+Wire hair dog breeds can belong to any of these groups, and their coat type does not affect their ability to perform tasks.

 The 16 Wire-Haired Dog Breeds